Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points

 We provide a proof in SM Section B \cite{supsup}.

-\textit{Linear stability analysis}.--- So far, we have established that when the GKSL equation has the L-$\mathcal{PT}$ symmetry (Eq.~\eqref{HuberPT}), the corresponding order parameter dynamics for a large filling $\nu$ have n-PT symmetry (Eq.~\eqref{nonlinearPT}).
+\textit{Linear stability analysis}.--- So far, we have established that when the GKSL equation has the L-$\mathcal{PT}$ symmetry (Eq.~\eqref{HuberPT}), the corresponding order parameter dynamics for a large-$N$ have an n-PT symmetry (Eq.~\eqref{nonlinearPT}).
 For conventional symmetries, the steady state (or thermal state in equilibrium) may spontaneously break.
 For example, a paramagnetic phase in the Ising model with a $\mathbb{Z}_2$ symmetry may destabilize into a ferromagnetic phase that spontaneously breaks the $\mathbb{Z}_2$ symmetry.

 We show below that a similar destabilization of PT-symmetric state in Eq.~\eqref{nonlinearPT} may occur, implying a spontaneous n-PT symmetry breaking in the steady state.
-Let us first define what we mean by spontaneous n-PT symmetry breaking.
-The PT symmetry of a fixed point ${\bf{q}}$ is said to be unbroken if ${\bf{q}}=\tilde{P}{\bf{q}^*}$, while, if not, it is spontaneously broken.
+We first define what we mean by spontaneous n-PT symmetry breaking. {Here, the PT symmetry of a fixed point ${\bf{q}}$ is said to be unbroken if ${\bf{q}}=\tilde{P}{\bf{q}^*}$; otherwise, the symmetry is spontaneously broken.}

-To further get the insight of the PT-symmetric solution, we focus on a bipartite system with a uniform solution, the minimal case with spontaneous n-PT symmetry breaking among the dissipative bosonic systems.
-For bipartite systems with sublattices $A$ and $B$, this solution is characterized by two order parameters $b_A:=2 \sum_{i\in A}\braket{a_i}/l$ and $b_B:=2\sum_{i\in B}\braket{a_i}/l$.
-Since the bosonic particle number is conserved, that is, the system has (strong) $U(1)$ symmetry, the mean-field equation is independent of each phase $\theta_{A},\theta_{B}$ in the polar coordinates $b_{A}=r_{A}e^{i\theta_{A}}$, $b_{B}=r_{B}e^{i\theta_{B}}$.
-Together with the property that the total number is conserved $r_{\rm A}^2+r_{\rm B}^2={\rm const.}$, the mean-field equation can be specified to the form
+To be concrete, we focus on a bipartite system with a uniform solution, the minimal case with spontaneous n-PT symmetry breaking among the dissipative bosonic systems. {For bipartite systems with sublattices $A$ and $B$, the uniform solution is characterized by two order parameters, $q_A$ and $q_B$, which denote the uniform values of $q_i$ on sublattices $A$ and $B$, respectively.} Since the bosonic particle number is conserved, that is, the system has (strong) $U(1)$ symmetry, the mean-field equation is independent of each phase $\theta_{A},\theta_{B}$ in the polar coordinates {$q_{A}=r_{A}e^{i\theta_{A}}$, $q_{B}=r_{B}e^{i\theta_{B}}$.} Together with the property that the total number is conserved $r_{\rm A}^2+r_{\rm B}^2={\rm const.}$, the mean-field equation can be specified to the form